kohkimakimoto/go-sqlexec/README.md

 # go-sqlexec

-go-sqlexec is a library to execute SQLs from various sources such as files, directory and strings.
+go-sqlexec is a library for executing SQL queries from various sources such as files, directories and strings.

-It is a very simple library.
-It provides `Exec` function.
-You can run this function with a database instance and `SqlSource` options that provide SQLs you want to execute.
+It is a straightforward library that features an `Exec` function.
+You can use this function with a database instance and `SqlSource` options to run the SQL queries you need.
 That's it!

-`SqlSource` is a simple and flexible SQL data source mechanism. go-sqlexec has several built-in `SqlSource`.
+`SqlSource` is a simple and flexible SQL data source mechanism. go-sqlexec includes several built-in `SqlSource` implementations.
 See [Built-in SqlSources](https://github.com/kohkimakimoto/go-sqlexec#built-in-sqlsources).
-And you can also write your own `SqlSource` for your need.
+You can also write your own `SqlSource` to suit your specific need.

-Please see the below usage.
+Please see the usage below.
 It is a complete example.

 ## Usage